chrberger/stringtoolbox/CONTRIBUTING.md

 ## Making Changes
 - Create a named branch where you want to base your work.
-    - We are using the YYYYQN.Z.topic scheme with small letters, where YYYY is the year, QN is the current quarter, Z is one of `feature` or `fix`, and Z is the topic.
+    - We are using the YYYYQN.Z.topic scheme with small letters, where YYYY is the year, N is the current quarter, Z is one of `feature` or `fix`, and Z is the topic.
 Example: 2017Q4.feature.awesome-feature.
 This scheme allows us to quickly list and sort branches.
     - Make sure that your topic branched off from master.
 - Make changes and commits.